ShymaaIsmail/alx-invoicegenius-graphql/README.md

 python manage.py runserver

 # In a new terminal (for background worker)
-celery -A invoicegenius worker -l info
+celery -A invoicegenius worker -l debug

 sudo apt install tesseract-ocr